 Fond de veau

-Even in Japanese supermarket, fond de veau jelly/powder is sold for making Japanese style curry, so it's safe to say this is a top choice!
+Even in Japanese supermarkets, fond de veau jelly/powder is sold in the Japanese-style curry aisle, so it’s safe to say this is a top choice!

 Black tea

 This is the quirky one that I was talking about.
 This is an idea that I found when I was randomly watching a TV show a few years ago.
-The show was featuring curry development society at Kyoto University (one of the best universities in Japan).
-It's interesting enough that one of the smartest people in Japan study curry as a club activity but using black tea for curry was mind blowing to me.
+The show featured the Curry Development Society at Kyoto University (one of the best universities in Japan).
+Interestingly, one of Japan’s most brilliant people studies curry as a club activity, but using black tea for curry was mind-blowing.

 According to them, the use of black tea mellows the curry.
-The program was very interesting as it introduced various other science based techniques.
+The program was exciting as it introduced various other science-based techniques.
 But instead of substituting all water for tea, you may start with a small amount.

 Wine / Juice

-Other than these above, you can also replace 10% of the water with red wine for beef/pork curry or white wine for chicken or seafood curry.
-If you don't want to use alcohol you can use a bit of apple juice, grape juice or something like that instead!
+Other than these, you can replace 10% of the water with red wine for beef/pork curry or white wine for chicken or seafood curry.
+If you don’t want to use alcohol, you can use a bit of apple juice, grape juice, or something like that instead!

-You might wonder what kind of rice works the best with Japanese style curry.
-The short answer is, short grain Japanese sticky rice (Japonica rice).
-Just like some other curries in the world work better with long grain rice (for example Indian curry or Thai curry), Japanese style curry works the best with short grain rice.
+You might wonder what kind of rice works best with Japanese-style curry.
+The short answer is short-grain Japanese sticky rice (Japonica rice).
+Like some other curries in the world work better with long-grain rice (for example, Indian curry or Thai curry), Japanese-style curry works best with short-grain rice.

-Incidentally, there are more than 300 varieties of rice grown in Japan, and more than 1,000 varieties of rice grown worldwide.
-The rice grown in Japan is collectively called "japonica rice," characterized by its rounded oval shape, stickiness, and sweet taste.
+Incidentally, more than 300 rice varieties are grown in Japan, and more than 1,000 rice varieties are grown worldwide.
+The rice grown in Japan is collectively called “japonica rice,” characterized by its rounded oval shape, stickiness, and sweet taste.

 - Koshihikari (コシヒカリ)